nickteff/dbt-dw/docs/part04-create-dimension.md

       +schema: marts
 ```

+Note that in SQL Server, the `schema` parameter defines the schema where the table will be created.
+Make sure you have the necessary permissions to create objects in this schema.

 ### Step 7: Create model documentation and tests

 Alongside our `dim_product.sql` model, we can populate the corresponding `dim_product.yml` file to document and test our model.